cesaraustralia/Dispersal.jl/docs/src/index.md

 ## Examples

-This is the general pattern of running model in Dispersal.jl.
+This is the general pattern of running rules in Dispersal.jl.

 We define initial conditions.
 Then we run a dispersal simulation that combines local and jump dispersal, for three timesteps.